smart-data-models/dataModel.GreenEnergy/GreenEnergyMeasurement/doc/spec_JA.md

         type: Property
         units: KWT
     geothermalPowerGenerated:
-      description: 'Specifies the amount of power generated using geothermal energy.
+      description: Specifies the amount of power generated using geothermal energy.
 The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
-3 characters).'
+3 characters)
       minimum: 0
       type: number
       x-ngsi: